Be Safe. Be Educated. Be Responsible.

 Edibles: Candies, baked goods, teas, and sodas can contain more THC than a user is aware of.
 Edibles take longer to take effect, causing some users to consume too much.

-Topical: Marijuana infused lotions, salves, and balms are sold for localized pain, inflammation, and skin
+Topical: Marijuana-infused lotions, salves, and balms are sold for localized pain, inflammation, and skin

 conditions.
 Some do not contain THC and do not make the user feel high.
 Most infused products contain THC and effects can be felt for hours